 - Dress properly: your pajamas might not be the best option to stay warm throughout the night.
 You can put on a wool sweater, or an extra layer on your upper body – but make sure that they are breathable so the warm air can circulate and keep you warm.
 However, remember to wear thin layers – so you don’t end up full of sweat.

 Nick Littlehales is one of the leading sleep recovery performance coaches in Britain and the man who redefined sleep in elite sports.
 He’s been the secret weapon for football teams such as Manchester United, Manchester City and Liverpool.
 And he’s helped lots of successful athletes in various sports improve their performance – by them starting to make sleep a priority.

 In the article “The business of sleep” published in GQ Magazine, Littlehales explains that the main problem today is to get people to sleep in the first place.
-The problem is not necessarily blue light from screens, but the information overload that comes from the use of them.
+The problem is not necessarily blue light from screens, but the information overload that comes from their use.
 That’s what messes with our brains, Littlehales points out.
-He introduced a remarkably low-tech solution to his athletes, simply asking them to start sleeping outdoors, once in a while.
+He introduced a remarkably low-tech solution to his athletes, simply asking them to start sleeping outside, once in a while.

 Sleep quality isn’t just a matter of catching those eight hours.
 It’s also about the quality of your night’s rest.
 Good sleep is influenced by a number of things, including stress and anxiety, noise, artificial light, temperature and air quality.
 So, how about trying to sleep outside for a night or two?
 Chances are you’ll get some good quality sleep out of it.